Weight loss center in Frankfort, Kentucky

 At Frankfort Regional Health, our specialists use bariatric surgery as a tool to help patients lose weight.
 We work with patients one-on-one to determine the best procedure for their unique situation, to ensure they receive the care that is right for them.
 We also offer postoperative support, including education about new lifestyle choices, so patients are able to remain healthy after their surgery.

-To find out if bariatric surgery is right for you, visit one of our bariatric surgeons by scheduling an appointment online.
+To find out if bariatric surgery is right for you, register for a free weight loss seminar

 Weight loss surgery

 Bariatric surgery, also referred to as "weight loss surgery," is a procedure used to help patients who have not been able to experience weight loss through traditional methods.
 Weight loss surgery can be an effective, long-term solution when coupled with lifestyle changes—including diet and exercise.

 However, bariatric surgery is is an advanced, major surgery, which is why it is suggested that interested patients meet with a specialist for a consultation.
 This will allow the patient and doctor to explore all options for weight loss, including non-surgical alternatives.

 Over time, obesity impacts a person's health and leads to serious medical conditions.
 Bariatric surgery can reduce the risk of many of these obesity-related conditions, such as:

 - Cerebrovascular accident (stroke)

 - Heart conditions

 - Ostheoarthritis (and other bone and joint conditions)